 In this section, we instantiate our framework in two stylized data markets to study its practical implications.
-We first construct a healthcare data market using inpatient case-mix records, where we can explicitly compare encrypted influence scores against ground-truth utility obtained from controlled model retraining, thereby assessing the causal validity of our valuation signal.
+We first construct a healthcare data market using inpatient case-mix records, where we can explicitly compare encrypted influence scores against ground-truth utility obtained from controlled model retraining, thereby assessing the approximation consistency of our valuation signal.
 We then simulate a book data market for generative AI training, using an LLM fine-tuned on a reasoning benchmark to quantify the heterogeneous marginal utility of individual books.
-Together, these simulations illustrate how secure influence-based valuation can support privacy-preserving collaboration in regulated domains and reveal extreme heterogeneity that challenges flat-rate compensation schemes in copyright-driven markets.
+Together, these simulations with real data illustrate how secure influence-based valuation can support privacy-preserving data collaboration or trading in regulated domains and reveal extreme heterogeneity that challenges flat-rate compensation schemes in copyright-driven markets.